UCR-Robotics/UCR-Robotics/docs/aram/manipulator.rst

 Hardware Setup
 --------------

-The most of the setup of the robot arm is ready.
+Most of the setup of the robot arm is ready.
 You just need to power it and connect it to your laptop.

 1) Remove the robot arm from its package and place it on a sturdy and flat surface.
 Also make sure that there are no obstacles within the workspace of the arm or turret.